grisuno/LazyOwn/COMMANDS.md

 :returns: None

 Manual execution:
-1. Runs the `install_external.sh` script to set up necessary components or exploits.
+1. Runs the `install_external.sh` script to assign up necessary components or exploits.
 2. Displays network interface IP addresses and copies the IP address of `tun0` to the clipboard.
 3. Lists the contents of `external/.exploit` directory.
 4. Starts a Python HTTP server on port 8443 in the `external/.exploit` directory to serve files.